Anthropoid ceramic coffins: Conclusion

 Most of the information known about these burials has been taken from the associated finds due to the lack of written evidence.
-Only on two occasions was there writing associated with the burials; one, a badly preserved funerary stele lining a grave at Deir el-Balah and two, a coffin lid from Lachish that had poorly written and preserved hieroglyphs on it.
+Only on two occasions was there writing associated with the burials; the first, a badly preserved funerary stele lining a grave at Deir el-Balah and the second, a coffin lid from Lachish that had poorly written and preserved hieroglyphs on it.
 There are still some mysteries associated with these burials, one being sets of stone and bone pellets found inside many of the coffins.
 The use of the pellets has yet to be discovered.
 The biggest unknown still surrounding these coffins, that the offerings have helped to unravel, is who were the coffins made for.
 Scholars have suggested they are for Egyptians, Canaanites imitating the Egyptians, and the Philistines.
 From the dates associated with the finds, it appears that the coffins originated with Egyptians and Egyptian influence in Canaan and then was adopted by the Philistines later.